Things to know before making a Study Room reservation

 - Reservations must be made online.
 The library does not accept written, faxed, emailed or telephone requests for room reservations.

-- You are responsible for making your own reservations.
-Library staff can show you how to reserve a room, but they cannot reserve the room for you.
+- Users are responsible for making reservations.
+Library staff can show users how to reserve a room, but they cannot reserve the room.

-- Individuals and groups of two people can reserve a study room for a maximum of two hours per day under one of the group members’ names.
+- Individuals and groups can reserve a study room for a maximum of three hours per day under one of the group members’ names.
 These rooms are a shared community resource.
 As such they must be made available to as many customers as possible.
 Exceptions will be decided on an individual basis by Library staff.

 - View or cancel your reservation.